Labiaplasty in Edinburgh

 Is it a form of female genital mutilation?

-FGM is defined by the World Health Organisation (WHO) as procedures that intentionally alter or cause injury to the female genital organs for non-medical reasons.
-Some commentators have used this to describe labiaplasty in consenting adults as a form of FGM.
+The World Health Organization (WHO) defines female genital mutilation (FGM) as procedures that intentionally alter or injure female genital organs for non-medical reasons.
+Some commentators have controversially suggested that labiaplasty for consenting adults falls under this definition.

 What is the influence of pornography?